danielhorizon/lobby-dashboard/README.md

-Using dc.js to make external-client facing dashboards for work done during Summer '17 Company proprietary data removed for privacy reasons
+# Lobby Dashboard

+Part of a lobby dashboard that I built (with guidance + mentorship) for a company during Summer '17; company proprietary data removed for privacy reasons.
+Built using dc.js to show external clients as well.